isomerpages/nlb-biblioasia/_oct-2021/carving-cultural-imprints-the-huian-in-singapore.md

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">The author acknowledges the generous research and translation assistance from Joseph Chia (谢福崧) and Teo Seng Yeong (张成雄) of the Singapore Hui An Association, Fiona Lim and Yoke Lin Wong.</div>

 <div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">Athanasios Tsakonas’s book, In Honour of War Heroes: Colin St Clair Oakes and the Design of Kranji War Memorial, was published by Marshall Cavendish Editions in 2020.
-Containing photographs, maps and architectural plans, the publication draws on extensive archival research and interviews conducted in Europe, Australia and Asia.
+Containing photographs, maps and architectural plans, the publication draws on extensive archival research and interviews conducted in Europe, Australia and Asia.<br><br>

-The book is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries ([Call nos.: RSING 725.94095957 TSA and RSING 725.94095957 TSA](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=204468661)).
+The book is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries (<a href="http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=204468661">Call nos.: RSING 725.94095957 TSA and RSING 725.94095957 TSA</a>).
 It also retails at major bookshops in Singapore.
 	</div>

 <div style="background-color: white;">